AGH-Skylink/sky-cli/README.md

 skycli::CLI example(const std::string &prompt, const char &delim); // sets a custom prompt and delimeter
 ```

-**Sky-cli** provides several macros to streamline user experience.
+**sky-cli** provides several macros to streamline user experience.
 The most important one is used to add new commands to a `CLI` object:
 ```cpp
 add_command_to_cli(cli_obj, command_name, description, function, ...);
 ```